A model of a tidally synchronized solar dynamo: Synchronizing a hybrid dynamo

 \section{Synchronizing a hybrid dynamo}

 Having verified the subcritical nature of the pure Tayler-Spruit model, we will now reinstate the effect of the more traditional part of $\alpha$ which we parametrize, for the sake of convenience, as

 where $\alpha^c_0$ is a constant and $\xi(t)$ denotes a noise term to be specified further below.
 The factor $\sin(2 \theta)$ ensures the typical north-south asymmetry as it is often assumed for conventional $\alpha-\Omega$ dynamos.
-Interestingly, the same symmetry argument would also apply to a TI-related, non-oscillatory $\alpha$ term under the influence of an additional poloidal field \citep{Ruediger2013}.
-In a sense, any such contribution could be consistently absorbed into Equation (8).
+Interestingly, the same symmetry argument would also apply to a TI-related, non-oscillatory $\alpha$ term under the influence of an additional poloidal field \citep{Ruediger2013,Ruediger2018}.
+Therefore, any such non-oscillatory contribution of the TI-related $\alpha$ effect could be consistently absorbed into Equation (8).